 Brenda had been an employee of a financial services company for over 10 years.
 When the company was bought out by another company, a lot of staff were dismissed, including Brenda.
 Her contract contained a clause making it impossible for her to work in the same industry and province for the next 3 years.
 On top of this, she was only offered the statutory minimum.

-Unsure of what to do, Brenda called DAS.
+Unsure of what to do, Brenda called the DAS Legal Helpline.
 It only took a couple of months for the appointed lawyer to get Brenda double the severance, as well as a cancellation of the post termination restrictions.
 Not only did it allow her to start applying for other jobs in the province she lived in right away, Brenda also saved $3,500 in legal fees.

 Jenn purchased a vacation to a 5 star resort in the Caribbean through a travel agent, and was looking forward to a week in paradise.
 Upon arrival, she found that the resort was not at all as advertised.
 To her surprise, not only was the hotel a 2 star facility, it was also infested with insects.